Changes to Copyright Protection of Industrial Designs since 2016

-In particular, section 52 of the Copyright, Designs and Patents Act (CDPA) 1988 currently provides that industrially produced ‘artistic works’ (excluding films) only receive copyright protection for a period of 25 years after articles are first marketed.
+Prior to 2016, section 52 of the Copyright, Designs and Patents Act (CDPA) 1988 provided that industrially produced ‘artistic works’ (excluding films) received copyright protection for a period of 25 years after articles were first marketed.
 After the copyright has expired, anybody may copy the works in the UK without risk of infringement.
 Artistic works include graphics works, photographs, sculptures and works of artistic craftsmanship, and industrial production typically covers the manufacture of 50 or more copies of the article in question.

-Legislation repealing section 52 was passed in 2013 but will first come into effect on 28 July 2016.
-Accordingly, the limitation on the copyright term of mass produced articles created on or after 28 July 2016 will no longer apply and such designs will be protected until 70 years after the creator’s death.
+Legislation repealing section 52 was passed in 2013 but first came into effect on 28 July 2016.
+Accordingly, the limitation on the copyright term of mass produced articles created on or after 28 July 2016 no longer applies and such designs are protected until 70 years after the creator’s death.

 These changes to the legislation were apparently made in response to a decision of the Court of Justice of the European Union (in Flos SpA v Semeraro Casa e Famiglia SpA, otherwise known as Flos) concerning the lack of copyright protection given to industrial designs in Italy.
 In Flos, the CJEU ruled that under Article 17 of the Designs Directive, each EU member state must confer copyright protection on a registered design if it meets the requirements under which copyright protection is normally conferred.
 In addition, the Court ruled that the duration of the copyright must be in accordance with the Copyright Term Directive, which provides that copyright works are protected until 70 years after the author’s death.
 While only directly applicable to registered designs, the CJEU expressed the opinion that its reasoning may also extend to unregistered designs.